Applicable Laws Generally

 - Neglect, recklessness or intent by a third-party

 Of course, this list is by no means exhaustive.
 For example, personal injury may also be caused through fires or explosions; causing both personal and material damage.
-Our premises liability lawyers help you determine whether you have a case and, if so, what compensation you’re entitled to.
+Our slip and fall lawyers help you determine whether you have a case and, if so, what compensation you’re entitled to.

 Of course, the precise value varies on a case-by-case basis, but it typically includes medical expenses, loss of income, loss of quality of life, amongst other factors.
 We will assess your case for all possible sources of damage/loss; maximizing your potential compensation.

-At Nehora Law Firm, our law firm can help you recover compensation.
-Receive a free consultation today by filling out our online form. contact us today at (949) 629‒4349 for a free consultation.
+We can help you recover compensation.
+Receive a free assessment today by filling out our online form. contact us today at (949) 629‒4349.
 We will discuss your case with you and determine a viable course of legal action.

 Liability and Responsibility

-Determining responsibility and protecting your rights can, in some premises liability cases, prove to be a complex task.
+Determining responsibility and protecting your rights can, in some slip and fall cases, prove to be a complex task.
 There are many factors to consider; such as whether you were legally on the property in the first place etc. Nonetheless, with the relevant evidence to hand, our lawyers can help establish a case in your favor.

 Consulting a knowledgeable and experienced attorney is, then, of paramount importance.
 Injuries sustained on another property should not be the cause of economic distress.
 Our attorneys can alleviate this burden and, through compensation, improve your quality of life.